karthikeyanselvam18/todo-list-app/README.md

 ## :dart: About

-Our todo list app, built with React, TypeScript, and Tailwind CSS, offers a streamlined way to manage tasks effectively.
+Our todo list app, built with React, TypeScript, and Sass, offers a streamlined way to manage tasks effectively.
 With intuitive features like adding, deleting, and marking tasks as finished, alongside a search option for quick access, staying organized has never been easier.
 Enjoy a responsive design, customizable options, and accessibility features for a seamless user experience.

 ## :sparkles: Features

-Feature 1;\
-:heavy_check_mark: **Add Todo:** Users can easily add new tasks to their todo list using a simple input field./
+:heavy_check_mark: **Add Todo:** Users can easily add new tasks to their todo list using a simple input field.\
-:heavy_check_mark: **Delete Todo:** Once a task is completed or no longer needed, users can delete it from the list with a single click or tap./
+:heavy_check_mark: **Delete Todo:** Once a task is completed or no longer needed, users can delete it from the list with a single click or tap.\
-:heavy_check_mark: **Mark as Finished:** Users can mark tasks as completed, making it easy to track progress and manage their todo list effectively./
+:heavy_check_mark: **Mark as Finished:** Users can mark tasks as completed, making it easy to track progress and manage their todo list effectively.\
-:heavy_check_mark: **Search Option:** The app includes a search functionality that allows users to quickly find specific tasks by typing keywords or phrases./
+:heavy_check_mark: **Search Option:** The app includes a search functionality that allows users to quickly find specific tasks by typing keywords or phrases.\
 :heavy_check_mark: **Responsive Design:** The app is designed to work seamlessly across various devices and screen sizes, ensuring a consistent user experience on desktops, tablets, and smartphones.

 ## :rocket: Technologies